marcus-crane/utf9k/content/questions/crowdstrike-cli.md

 It turns out that Crowdstrike's daemon shipped with a CLI tool available at `/opt/CrowdStrike/falconctl`.

-You can use the `-g` flag to "GET" options followed by whichever flag might be useful. `-h` is your field here.
+You can use the `-g` flag to "GET" options followed by whichever flag might be useful.

+`-h` is your friend here.

 For getting the version, I was able to do that like so: